Background pattern

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-• you experience frequent episodes of hypoglycemia
+• you have frequent episodes of hypoglycemia

-This medication contains less than 1 mmol of sodium (23 mg) per dose, which is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per dose, which is essentially “sodium-free”.

-3. How to Use Tresiba
+3. How to use Tresiba

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor, pharmacist, or nurse again.
+Follow the instructions for administration of this medicine exactly as told by your doctor.
+If you are not sure, talk to your doctor, pharmacist, or nurse.

 Your doctor will decide with you: